 Keenan is the author of NYC 2040: Housing the Next One Million New Yorkers (Columbia University Press, 2014) and Climate Adaptation Finance and Investment in California (Routledge, 2018).
 Keenan is the co-editor of the books, Blue Dunes: Climate Change by Design (Columbia University Press, 2017) and North American Climate Adaptation: Fostering Resilience and a Regional Capacity to Adapt (Springer, 2017), which was published in both English and German.
 Keenan has had works published by the Architectural Science Review, the Wharton Real Estate Review, the Cornell Real Estate Review, Natural Hazards Review, Environment Systems and Decisions, Environmental Research Letters, Environmental Science and Policy, Projections: MIT Journal of Urban Planning, Building Research & Information, Journal of the American Planning Association, Journal of Water and Climate Change, Journal of Affordable Housing & Community Development Law, Journal of Environmental Policy & Planning, Enquiry: Journal of Architectural Research, Social Research: an International Quarterly, International Journal of Disaster Resilience in the Built Environment, International Journal of Sustainable Urban Development, Journal of Legal History, Journal of Extreme Events, Pace Environmental Law Review, the American Bar Association, Cambridge University Press, MoMA.org, Reuters, Newsweek, Dezeen, John Wiley & Sons and has been cited as a housing and real estate authority by national and international media, including on-air on Bloomberg TV, CBS News, CCTV, CNBC, Financial Times, France 2, PBS, Reuters TV, and Univision.
-Keenan’s research has been covered by global media, including The New York Times, The Wall Street Journal, The New Yorker, CNN, Rolling Stone, Bloomberg News, Businessweek, Fortune, BBC, Reuters, Associated Press, The Atlantic, The Guardian, Financial Times, Vice News, NPR, Slate, The American Prospect, The Weather Channel, Washington Post, Fox News, NBC News, ABC News, Huffington Post, Grist, Dezeen, Mother Jones, Fast Company, Wired, PBS NOVA, Los Angeles Times, San Francisco Chronicle, Miami Herald, Scientific American and the Discovery Network.
+Keenan’s research has been covered by global media, including The New York Times, The Wall Street Journal, The New Yorker, CNN, Rolling Stone, Bloomberg News, Popular Science, Businessweek, Fortune, BBC, Reuters, Associated Press, The Atlantic, The Guardian, Financial Times, Vice News, NPR, Slate, The American Prospect, The Weather Channel, Washington Post, Fox News, NBC News, ABC News, Huffington Post, Salon, Grist, Dezeen, Mother Jones, Fast Company, Wired, PBS NOVA, Sierra Magazine, Los Angeles Times, San Francisco Chronicle, Miami Herald, Scientific American and the Discovery Network.